ridhimasaxena/Data-Visualization-Final-Project/README.md

 [![image](https://github.com/ridhimasaxena/Data-Visualization-Project-Proposal/blob/master/BMIByAge.png)]

 This sketch was a direct inspiration for my scatterplots surrounding Body Mass Index.
 I created BMI by using the following formula: weight (lbs) /height (in) /height (in) * 703.
 My final prototype took this a step further by separating BMI by males vs females as well as by general health status.

+## Interactions

+Scatterplot Includes:
+ * Drop down menu to adjust the x and y axes

+Histogram Includes:
+* Drop down menu to look at the different chart between males and females
+* Drop down menu to look at the different chart for various health statuses

 ## Schedule of Deliverables